Fashion and Lifestyle Blogger

 Drinking alcohol

-A migraine headache, sometimes known as a cluster headache, is a stabbing pain in the eye that can linger for hours, goes away temporarily, and return multiple times per day.
+A migraine headache, sometimes known as a cluster headache, is a stabbing pain in the eye that can linger for hours, go away temporarily, and return multiple times per day.
 A few ounces of red wine is all it takes for some people to get a headache, but any type of alcohol can be a trigger.
 It's unclear whether the condition is caused by the alcohol or by another component in the drink.

 Hormones